Shoyo-Hin4ta/TweetsSummarizer/README.md

 # Tweets Summarizer as the name itself is self explanatory XD.

+### The backend is deployed on render and the frontend is on vercel, Since the I am using the free render plan, the responses are a bit slow, please be patient :D. Worry not you will get your summary

-I have built this project using FARM Stack and authentication is done using firebase.
+## I have built this project using FARM Stack and authentication is done using firebase.

 ### The flow